-My father had planted a large field of corn on a portion of the two acres we lived on just outside of Marble Falls, Texas.
-The corn matured, or ripened, or bloomed, or whatever corn does, and my dad plucked it, or picked it, or yanked it, or whatever it is you do with corn to get it off the stalk.
+My father had planted a large field of corn on a portion of the three acres we lived on just outside of Marble Falls, Texas.
+The corn matured, or ripened, or bloomed, or whatever the hell corn does, and my dad plucked it, or picked it, or yanked it, or whatever the hell it is you do with corn to get it off the stalk.
 He ended up with a wheelbarrow full of corn.

 For some reason my dad suggested that I handle the corn shucking job.
 I said, “Sure!” although I was a bit apprehensive since NONE of my Nintendo games involved corn shucking.
 If he really wanted to maximize return on my skill set he should have asked me to stomp on turtles or eat randomly found mushrooms growing out of bricks.